 Examples of Drug Paraphernalia

-Law enforcement would make that determination as to whether or not an item is drug paraphernalia based on whether or not any controlled substances were found in or around the alleged drug paraphernalia itself, whether or not there is any residue found on the items alleged to be drug paraphernalia.
+Law enforcement would make that determination as to whether or not an item is drug paraphernalia based on whether or not any controlled substances were found in or around it, whether or not there is any residue found on the item.
 For example, pipes, bongs, water pipes, carburetion tubes, roach clips, spoons, vials, chillums, cartridges or canisters containing nitrous oxide would count as drug paraphernalia.

 The statute says a charger is sometimes referred to as a cracker which means a small metal or plastic device that contains an interior pin that may be used to expel nitrous oxide from a cartridge or container.
 A charging bottle which means a device that may be used to expel nitrous oxide from a cartridge or canister.
-Also tanks, balloons, boozes and/or tubes, two-liter soda bottles, or duck tape count as drug paraphernalia.
+Also tanks, balloons, boozes and/or tubes, two-liter soda bottles, or duck tape count as illegal paraphernalia for controlled substances.
 A Ft.
-Lauderdale drug paraphernalia lawyer could answer questions that people may have on what constitutes drug paraphernalia.
+Lauderdale lawyer could answer questions that people may have on what constitutes drug paraphernalia.

 Rights of a Person Caught With Paraphernalia